ml-tuw/ml-tuw.github.io/teaching/ws2021/projects_tg.md

 This is an interdisciplinary project jointly with the [Institute for Computer Technology (ICT) at TU Wien](https://www.ict.tuwien.ac.at/en/).

-**Question**: How well can we predict emotions from raw biosignals (PPG, EDA, temperature, and acceleration) and features (heart rate, respiratory rate, ...) extracted from these signals?
+**Question**: How well can we predict emotions from raw biosignals?

 **Approach**: Kernel methods in Krein Space.